nasa/openmct/docs/src/design/planning/APIRefactor.md

    planning should be done to spread out the changes incrementally.

-By necessity, these changes may break functionality in applications built using Open MCT Web.
+By necessity, these changes may break functionality in applications built using Open MCT.
 On a case-by-case basis, should consider providing temporary "legacy support" to allow downstream updates to occur as a separate task; the relevant trade here is between waste/effort required to maintain legacy support, versus the